-Process Street now has over 450,000 users, among which you’ll find big names such as Airbnb, Spotify, and Accenture.
-Relying on both our extensive research and multiple Process Street reviews, we’ll lay out the software’s valuable features that can help manage your business easily.
-To ensure you get an objective view of the product, we’ll further drill down to the functionalities that are lacking or simply improvement.
-Read on to get an unbiased, up-to-date analysis of Process Street.
+Launched in 2013, Process Street now has 450,000+ users, including the likes of Airbnb, Spotify, and Accenture.
+Relying on both our extensive research and multiple Process Street reviews, we’ll lay out the software’s most valuable features that can help organize and manage your business easily.
+To ensure you get an objective view of the product, we’ll further drill down to the functionalities that are lacking or need improvement.
+Read on for an unbiased, up-to-date analysis of Process Street.

 Process Street has multiple uses, including as project management, BPM, and workflow software.
 Overall, Process Street reviews show that 96% of customers give the platform the thumbs up.
 Even the Process Street mobile app for iOS devices that’s only been released has already generated excellent ratings.

 The product’s unique selling point resembles its conditional logic functionality, namely — if you have a business, then you need Process Street.

 This process management software has a clean interface that allows for intuitive navigation.
 The Process Street templates and checklists are the pillars of the platform and help users create and complete tasks with ease.
 The software’s library features hundreds of customizable premade templates.

 Creating and managing tasks is intuitive.
 Each task can include various elements, which is one of the functionalities Process Street reviews highlight as impressive.
 From text and file attachments to images and videos — Process Street supports it all, allowing for seamless customizations with an easy-to-use drag-and-drop editor.
 Tasks can also include form fields.

 The activity feed keeps teams in the loop about the most recent activity.
 The platform supports synchronous communication through video conferencing software.
 It takes the asynchronous approach to communication, too, which is a huge plus for remote teams.
 Task owners and assignees can communicate using the comment box and @ mentions.